lingjzhu/charsiu/README.md

 The aligner is under active development.
 New functions, new languages and detailed documentation will be added soon!
 Give us a star if you like our project!
 **Fun fact**: Char Siu is one of the most representative dishes of Cantonese cuisine 🍲 (see [wiki](https://en.wikipedia.org/wiki/Char_siu)).

-### Updates
-- 1.31.2022.
-We release phone- and word-level alignments for over a million Mandarin utterances.
-Check out [this link](misc/data.md).
-- 1.26.2022.
-Word alignment functionality has been added to `charsiu_forced_aligner` .
-This is only experimental and might not always work.
-We'll be improving it in the coming weeks.

 ### Table of content